oracle-livelabs/apex/online-bookstore-app/7-create-shop-cart/7-create-shop-cart.md

 ## Task 5: Add My Books to Navigation Bar List

-In this task, you add an entry to the navigation bar that displays the shopping cart icon and item count dynamically.
+In this task, you will add a navigation bar entry that links to the My Books page.

 1. Navigate to **Shared Components**.